 - Add existing groups from the directory service:

-- In the Available Groups list, select the groups you want to appear in policy rules, and then click the Add ( ) icon to move the group to the Included Groups list.
+- In the Available Groups list, select the groups you want to appear in policy rules and click the Add icon .

 - If you want to base policy rules on user attributes that don’t match existing user groups, create custom groups based on LDAP filters: